Fire, Flood, & Drought: 5 Steps Toward Positive Change

 Here we will focus on long-term regeneration, which means reversing the damage that’s been done to our ecosystems while simultaneously improving human communities.
 Here are five regenerative ways we can all take responsibility for California’s climate resilience:

-1. Plant Native Perennial Grasses
+1. Remove Invasives and Plant Native Perennial Grasses

 Native perennial grasses support fungal communities, which exchange nutrients with trees and retain moisture.
 Oak trees that grow in conjunction with native grasses may therefore be more healthy and resistant to wildfire.
 Keeping native plants on our slopes can also help prevent mudslides.